jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 #### Events

 Sometimes events will occur that will require devices talking to each other.
 Rooms are used to dictate which Devices should be alerted by any other given Device.
 Rather than having every Lightbulb in the smarthouse turn on when someone steps into the foyer, the house will wait for the camera in the halleay to detect movement before lighting up the next room.
 Eco-friendly AND convenient!!

+### UserAccount

+UserAccount is responsible for knowing it's own accessLevel, which Hub it belongs to, it's username and password for verification, and it also holds the blacklist of devices it may not see or recieve notifications from.

+We decided to have the UserAccounts store their own accessLevel and Device Blacklist so as to limit complexity of Hub.

 ### Device